samcorcos/programming-cs/cseducation.md

 So what does all this mean?
 Programming isn't for everyone.
 Not everyone will like or be good at it; the same goes for computer science.
 But it is imperative that students have exposure to both subjects as early as possible so they can see for themselves if they want to learn more.

+## Challenges of Teaching Programming

+Curriculum for computer science courses is fairly uniform and well established.
+The mathematical underpinning of the subject matter has not changed in decades so teaching a class from year to year with the same, refined lectures is practical.

+Programming, on the other hand, is quite different.
+There are dozens of major programming languages, each with varying use cases, complexity, and performance.
+Most college-level programming courses (inappropriately named "computer science")

 ## Policy Recommendations

 Some measures are easy to support unconditionally: Yes, a good computer science class should count as more than an elective.
 Yes, more schools should offer computer science classes.
 Yes, we want more people to learn computer science.
 But beyond these, there exist many different schools of thought.